tmpstpdwn/FloopyBirdy/README.md

 A simple clone of the classic Flappy Bird game implemented in Python using the Pygame library.

-## Description

-This project is a recreation of the popular Flappy Bird game, developed using Python and the Pygame library.

 ## Screenshots

 ### After the game is launched